benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q179-2.png)

-_**Q213:** Out of the dragon pairs (A, B) where A froze B for a cumulative period longer than the cumulative period the B foze dragons - the 5 pairs with the largest number of times A froze B_
+_**Q213:** Out of the dragon pairs (A, B) where A froze B for a cumulative period longer than the cumulative period that B froze dragons - the 5 pairs with the largest number of times A froze B_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q213.png)

 Note that the order of the filtering stages along the left aggregation chain can be switched.
 The semantics would remain the same.

-_**Q180:** Any dragon pair (A, B) where the cumulative duration A froze B or vice verse - is greater the cumulative duration A froze dragons, and greater than the cumulative duration B froze dragons_
+_**Q180:** Any dragon pair (A, B) where the cumulative duration A froze B or vice versa - is greater the cumulative duration A froze dragons, and greater than the cumulative duration B froze dragons_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q180.png)